People Pleasing Therapy for Emotionally Aware Thinkers

 When You’re Wired to Keep the Peace: But It’s Costing You

-You resent always being the one who says yes but feel like you own this role.
+• You feel stressed and overwhelmed about always being the one who says yes but feel like you own this role.

 What If You Could Put Yourself First Without the Guilt Trip?